 Sitting down with a nice cup of coffee in the morning is a great way to wake up and take a few moments to yourself before rushing out the door.
 But how is your coffee tasting?
 It's easy to get used to a routine and find yourself not really enjoying the taste of your trusted coffee.
-The great news is that there are some simple steps you can take to give your brew a boost.
+The great news is that you can take some simple steps to give your brew a boost.

 01 of 10